Please Note - If you are cruising around Australia you need to select Pacific.

 Make a plan: You’re pregnant which means a hunger pang or a trip to the bathroom can be a matter of life and death.
 You won’t feel like hunting around for a quick snack or search high and low for the restroom in a crowded tourist attraction.
 Plan your bathroom breaks strategically and make sure you always have a snack and water on hand.

 Cruise alert: Ahh to sail the seven seas…while pregnant!
-Cruises can be a great way to kick up your feet during pregnancy.
-However, it’s worth knowing that many popular cruises will only accept guests who are 24 weeks or less at time of the cruise disembarkation (at the end of the cruise).
+Cruise holidays are increasingly popular, and cruising during pregnancy can be a great way to kick up your feet.
+However, it’s worth knowing that many popular cruises will only accept guests who are 24 weeks or less at the time of the cruise disembarkation (at the end of the cruise).
 Be sure to check in with your cruise company before you book as often refunds are not granted in these cases.

 Every airline will differ in their pregnancy policies.
 The following is typical for most airlines: